sassoftware/viya4-ark/pre_install_report/README.md

 Your required aggregates must be specified in the following file
 <tool-download-dir>/viya4-ark/pre_install_report/viya_deployment_settings.ini, example:
 ```
-# Total Memory of all worker Nodes in Gib.
+# Total Memory of all worker Nodes in GB.
 Sum of the Memory on all active node required to deploy a specific offering.
 # Set value for required for offering
-VIYA_MIN_AGGREGATE_WORKER_MEMORY=448Gi
+VIYA_MIN_AGGREGATE_WORKER_MEMORY=448G
 # Total CPU of all worker Nodes in millicores.
 Sum of the vCPUs on all active node required to deploy a specific offering.
 # Minimum allowed value = '.001'.
 VIYA_MIN_AGGREGATE_WORKER_CPU_CORES=56